rodtoll/homebridge-isy-js/README.md

  # History

+ * 0.1.6 - Addressed crash when identify called on lights.
  * 0.1.4 - Release for testing alternative garage logic.
 No change for anyone wanting to use it with the standard logic.
  * 0.1.3 - Added improved debug output.
 Fixed bug where plugin would crash when there are no garage door opener present.
  * 0.1.2 - Added garage door opener support